Position: Faculty Lecturer

 OCC1 622: Community-Based Occupational Therapy in Mental Health

 ... and methodological lectures on epistemology and phenomenology in the graduate program for Rehabilitation Sciences

-Phenomenology, expressive projective techniques, therapeutic model of evaluation, early intervention and youth mental health, stigma, mixed methods and epistemology
+Phenomenology, expressive projective techniques, therapeutic model of evaluation, early intervention and youth mental health, stigma, hermeneutic mixed methods

 With the support of the Ethics and Rehabilitation Lab, she has initiated the Noesis discussion group, a reflexive space for students, teachers and researchers to dialogue about research challenges and experiences.